 Kilz Paint's Stain and Color Blocking Ability

 Kilz paint does block surface colors and stains more effectively than regular acrylic-latex paint.
-However, if you are expecting a miracle, one-coat solution to all of your finish woes, Kilz 2 cannot supply this solution.
+However, if you are expecting a miracle, one-coat solution to all of your finish woes, Kilz 2 and most other paint brands cannot supply this solution.

 While you may be able to cover up a light color with only one coat of Kilz 2, more intense stains will require multiple coats of Kilz.
 Heavily streaked surfaces (rust, mildew, etc.) may require up to three coats of Kilz to block the streaks entirely.